sfmcdg/Salesforce-Marketing-Cloud-Developer-Edition-Recipes/firing-events.md

 An Interaction starts when an Event is fired.
 The Event will be heard by a Trigger, which prompts the Interaction to begin.
 Contacts that meet the Contact Filter Criteria defined by the Trigger will enter the Interaction.

-Events can be fired either by using the contactEvents Fuel REST API method or by creating an Automation using Automation Studio.
+Events can be fired either by using the Fuel REST API, or by creating an Automation using Automation Studio.

 This document details the procedural steps for creating a customer Data Extension and building a simple Interaction that updates an Attribute in the Data Extension once the Contact enters the Interaction.